chmorris37/Engs106FinalProject/README.md

 linear_regression_henry.ipynb is Linear regression models with the created features that fail to beat the baseline score (MAE); end of this document does include chart summary of MAE Values across all models

+# Final Submission Non-Code Files

+engs106poster.pptx (a powerpoint version of our poster)

+Engs106_Final_Project.pdf (PDF of our final written report)